soffes/blog/published/2014-09-28-four-questions/four-questions.markdown

 ## Final Thoughts

 Hopefully some of that was useful.
 I could go on and on about freelance work.
-If you take anything away from this, it should be ==be resourceful, you can do it==.
+If you take anything away from this, it should be to ==be resourceful, you can do it==.